influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Token services total

-Number of total tokens on the server.
+Total number of API tokens on the server.

 #### Example